PEDATOR DEFENSE DOG FAQS

 3. Q- What breeds were used in the development of the Predator Defense Dog?

-A- The breed was started by crossing large & powerful lines of Rottweiler with old time Johnson American Bulldogs (the old Rebel Rouser/Mean Machine lines).
-After those original crosses there was also a minimal amount of XL working Pit Bull blood added in (both hog catching lines & catch weight gamedog lines were used) to further improve grit & drive (without sacrificing too much size).
+A- The breed was started by crossing a giant line of Rottweiler with old time Johnson American Bulldogs (the old Rebel Rouser/Mean Machine lines).
+After those original crosses there was also a very small amount of XL working Pit Bull blood added in (both hog catching lines & catch weight gamedog lines were used) to further improve grit & drive (without sacrificing too much size).

 4. Q- Can I breed my Predator Defense Dog to another breed & register the pups that come off of it as a Predator Defense Dogs?